rithikasilva/readme-lol-stats/README.md

 This is still in alpha, so an API key for the Riot API is required for this to work.

 ### Usage
-There must be a folder titles `readme-lol-items` in the repository that you wish to use this action in.
+There must be a folder titled `readme-lol-items` in the repository that you wish to use this action in.
 Additionally, a file titled `config.json` with the following contents must exist:

 ```json
 {